Rise in teenage vaping, as drug use falls - survey

 The results suggest pupils who frequently met up with friends outside their school or home were more likely to have recently smoked, drunk alcohol or taken drugs.

-Of pupils who met up with people every day:
+Of pupils who met up with friends every day:

 - 9% were current smokers